 Game birds are diverse and have adapted to living in various habitats, from deserts to tundra.
-There are many species of game birds in North America, and they have been given this name as they have long been hunted for sport.
-The early settlers led an onslaught on these birds that continues today as many of these birds have been found suitable to eat.
+Many game birds in North America have been given this name as they have long been hunted for sport.
+The early settlers led an onslaught on these birds that continues today, as many of these birds have been found suitable to eat.

 However, I feel that these are much better to observe in their natural habitat, and if you feel the same way, this article will give you some great information on these beautiful, large birds.
 If you want to learn more, then please read on.

 The Plain chachalaca is a buff and brown gamebird.
-They are tree-dwellers with a long, broad tail with a white tip.
+They are tree-dwellers with long, broad tails with white tips.
 Their small head and long neck make them easily recognizable, as does the bare, red skin on their throat.

 They make a cha-cha-lac sound from which they get their name.
 They measure about 21-22 inches long.
 Tree-dwelling birds can be found in woods and forests, mainly in the lower Rio Grande valley.

 The gray partridge is named for its gray breast.
-They have brown-streaked upper parts and an orange face.
+They have brown-streaked upper parts and orange faces.
 Their underparts have a brownish horseshoe marking.
-The gray partridge measures about 12 inches long and can be found in open areas such as fields and grasslands.
+The gray partridge measures about 12 inches long and can be found in open fields and grasslands.
 They breed in arable fields with thickets.

 The gray partridge makes a fast krikri-kri-kri-krikri sound.
-This bird can be found in the United States and Canada and lay its eggs in ground nests.
+This bird can be found in the United States and Canada and lays its eggs in ground nests.
 The nests are lined with grasses and can be found in long-dead grass.
 They lay up to 20 eggs which are dark olive.

 The chukar measures up to 15 inches long and has some beautiful markings.
 They have a face pattern of black, which encloses a cream bib.
 They can be distinguished why a series of black and white stripes on their flanks, red legs, and a red beak.